Analytics206/arxiv_pipeline/README.md

 🚀 Key Features
 Local-first: Everything runs offline—no cloud dependencies but can deploy to cloud in containers.

-arXiv Ingestion: Fetch papers from the cs.AI category (configurable) see list down of document.
+arXiv Ingestion: Fetch papers from the cs.AI category (configurable) see list bottom of document.
 Duplicate papers are discarded.

 MongoDB Storage: Stores structured and raw metadata.